Executive Summary

 - Your organization runs on Microsoft 365 and you want planning native to that ecosystem

-- Workforce planning is a core requirement
+- Workforce planning and cross-functional planning are core requirements

-- You need financial consolidation capabilities
+- You need financial consolidation with intercompany eliminations

 - You have the budget and timeline for a more comprehensive implementation